** OWING TO THE COVID-19 PANDEMIC, THE 2020 SINGAPORE GRAND PRIX HAS BEEN CANCELLED **

 I grew up in a household where the weekends were set according to the clock of the Formula 1 racing schedule.
 I could spell Emerson Fittipaldi and Mario Andretti before I turned ten; I knew my Jacky Ickx from my Jacques Lafitte; and I could identify Jody Scheckter’s Ferrari at a hundred paces .
 You see, my dad was an obsessive F1 fan his entire life and I can barely remember a Sunday when he did not spend the afternoon glued to the TV, watching cars hurtling around and around some track in a foreign country.
 After I left home, I did not miss the disturbed Sunday lunches as he dashed off to watch the start on TV, nor the incessant and seemingly interminable hornet-like buzzing of the cars.
 Given all this, you’d think that I would not be a good candidate to enjoy the Singapore Grand Prix Formula 1 Night race – but you would be 100% wrong!

 1. Book as early as you can.
-Tickets go on sale online on the Singapore F1 Grand Prix website in April and there is a discount for earlybird buyers.
+Tickets go on sale online on the Singapore F1 Grand Prix website in April and there is a discount for earlybird buyers until 8 May 2019.
 If you purchase from abroad, the system for picking up the tickets in central Singapore is very efficient – we were in and out in les than 10 minutes – and that was the first day of the Grand Prix, so a relatively busy time!

 2. Choose the right ticket for you.
 The (massive) Marina Bay Circuit is divided into four zones, and there are trackside grandstands and bleachers in all of them (this map will make it a bit clearer).
-Racing takes place over three days (day 1 is practice, day 2 is practice and qualifiers, and day 3 is the race) and you can buy 3 different types of tickets:
+Racing takes place over three days (day 1 is practice, day 2 is practice and qualifiers, and day 3 is the race) and for each you can buy various different types of tickets either for a single day or all three days.
+For example:

-- Grandstand tickets (there are 6 different grandstands ranging from SG 298 for the Bay Grandstand to SGC1,288 for the premium Pit Grandstand);
+- Grandstand tickets (there are over ten different grandstands and Sunday tickets range from £116 for the Bay Grandstand to £644 for the premium Pit Grandstand);

-- Walkabout tickets (premier for accessing all 4 zones SGD498; or just Zone 4 Padang access SGD228; and
+- Walkabout tickets (premier for accessing all 4 zones all 3 days at £223; or just Zone 4 Padang access all 3 days at £150; and

-- Combo ticket packages that give you a different combination of grandstands and walkabout zone access on each of the three days of racing (range from SGD598 to SGD988).
+- Combo ticket packages that give you a different combination of grandstands and walkabout zone access on each of the three days of racing (range from £279 to £498).

 3. Pick your vantage point.
 In some ways, you are quite restricted as to where you can view the race from – you can’t just show up at any point along the route and hope to get a great view.
 If you are not on a grandstand, you are either just on the roadside behind a massive fence (and probably staring at the back of somebody’s head) or on unreserved bleachers – but as we discovered, there are bleachers and bleachers.
 On the night of the qualifiers, we tried out the bleachers in Zone 4 and they were without fail HEAVING, sweaty and not so much fun – you had to fight for your place and you got jostled about a lot without seeing much.
 On the day of the race we found two great vantage points during the pre-race activities: between Turn 1 and Turn 2 opposite the grandstands provided us with a great view of the Porsche race in the afternoon, and Turn 22 (the second-to-last turn, just by the pit lane entrance) provides an excellent spot to watch the pre-race driver parade.
 The best bleachers we found were in Zone 2 at the base of the Singapore Flyer between turns 22 and 23.
 There was plenty of space and the people there were serious about the racing, so it was all quite civilised and you could sip your expensive drinks without being jostled, and snap some pics.
 I would definitely head there again if we went back.

 4. Don’t miss out on the concerts that close each day’s racing.
 When we visited, we saw The Killers performing on the Saturday night and it was hands down one of the best concerts of my entire life.
 Leave the racing a little early if you want to get a good vantage point.
 Although all tickets are the same price, there is a “golden circle” near the stage.
 If you arrive early enough, access to this will be unrestricted, but as it fills up, the gates are closed and you will be stuck further back.
 We arrived just in time to enter the golden circle and ended up less than 20m from the stage.
-In 2014, headline acts include Robbie Williams, J-Lo and the Pet Shop Boys.
-Something for everyone!
+In 2019, headline acts include Swedish House Mafia, Muse and Fatboy Slim!

 5. Bring the right clothes and kit.
 I thought people were being overly cautious when they said bring earplugs to watch the Grand Prix – but the sound of the engines up close and personal is surprisingly visceral and seriously so loud that you cannot do without them!
 Apparently the cars’ engines have been changed since last year and they are now quieter, but remember this is a city circuit and the sound is bounced around between the buildings and amplified – so take your earplugs just in case.
 It’s also extremely hot and sweaty to the point of claustrophobia, so dress light and bring a handheld fan for comfort – and comfortable shoes for walking and dancing!
 Singapore is known for its frequent rain showers, so it can’t hurt to pack a rain poncho as there is not a lot of cover around the circuit if the heavens open.